bbauska/JS-Eloquent/README.md

 <h3>Return values</h3>

-Showing a dialog box or writing text to the screen is a *side effect*.
+Showing a dialog box or writing text to the screen is a <i>side effect</i>.
 A lot of functions are useful because of the side effects they produce.
 Functions may also produce values, and in that case, they don't need to have a side effect to be useful.
 For example, the function Math.max